thomascupchurch/Aja_au_Grimace/web/README.md

 - Optionally set `PROJECT_DB_PATH` if falling back to SQLite
 - Reload the web app after syncing files

+### v2 default behavior
+- The WSGI entry prefers `v2.app:app` if available and falls back to `app:app` (legacy).
+To force legacy temporarily, remove or rename the `web/v2` folder, or change the import order in `web/pythonanywhere_wsgi.py`.

 ## Notes
 - The web viewer is read‑only.
 It computes non‑destructive fields (Children, Calculated End Date if missing, % Complete normalization) at request time.
 - Column order and naming mirror the desktop `ProjectDataModel.COLUMNS` to maintain familiarity.